FaithTechGlobalLabs/searching4hope-domain-reclamation/README.md

 Then HTML template is populated with appropriate content And stored in S3 bucket

+Given a website in S3 has been provisioned
+Then create CNAME record to associated domain name with bucket name

 ## Technologies

 - AWS S3, to store and serve the static website